Luxury family home interior design in Bali featuring enclosed climate-controlled living space

 Master Suites: Combating Humidity and Mold

 The biggest threat to your wardrobe in Bali is mold.
 Walk-in closets must be meticulously designed with built-in dehumidification systems.
-We recommend integrating smart-ventilation louvers in the wardrobe doors and installing low-wattage heating rods inside shoe cabinets to keep leather goods dry and mold-free during the wet season.
+Install smart-ventilation louvers in the wardrobe doors and low-wattage heating rods inside shoe cabinets.
+This keeps leather goods dry and mold-free throughout the wet season.

 Mold-resistant walk-in closet design for a Bali residential master suite